The Board has been established to provide a means of appeal for citizens whose pistol permit has been denied or revoked.

 Chief Carl Rosensweig, representative of Connecticut Police Chiefs Association

-Vacancy: representative of the Chief Court Administrator
+Vacancy: a representative of the Chief Court Administrator

 Susan Mazzoccoli, Office Manager